-By way of a resolution adopted on May 27, 2025 (the "Initial Resolution"), the Board authorized the issuance of general obligation promissory notes in the amount of \$1,500,000.00 for the public purposes of financing building remodeling and improvement projects, consisting of projects included in the District's 2025-2026 building remodeling and improvement program that are anticipated to occur in 2025-2026 (the "Project").
+By way of a resolution adopted on June 24, 2025 (the "Initial Resolution"), the Board authorized the issuance of general obligation promissory notes in the amount of \$1,500,000.00 for the public purposes of financing building remodeling and improvement projects, consisting of projects included in the District's 2025-2026 building remodeling and improvement program that are anticipated to occur in 2025-2026 (the "Project").

-As required by Wisconsin Statutes, notice of the adoption of the Initial Resolution for the Notes was published in the required newspaper on May 31, 2025.
+As required by Wisconsin Statutes, notice of the adoption of the Initial Resolution for the Notes was published in the required newspaper on June 28, 2025.
 The resolution authorizing the issuance of the Notes is subject to referendum if, within 30 days after publication of notice of adoption of the resolution, a sufficient petition requesting a referendum is filed by the electors of the District.
-The petition period expires on June 30, 2025.
+The petition period expires on July 28, 2025.
 Award of the Notes will be made subject to expiration of the petition period without the filing of a sufficient petition for referendum.

-The Award Resolution
+The Parameters Resolution

-By way of a resolution to be adopted on June 24, 2025 (the "Award Resolution") the Board will accept the bid (or reject all bids) of the Underwriter (defined herein) for the purchase of the Notes, in accordance with bid specifications, provide the details and form of the Notes, and set out certain covenants with respect thereto.
-The Award Resolution pledges the full faith, credit and resources of the District to payments of the principal of and interest on the Notes.
-Pursuant to the Award Resolution, the amount of direct, annual, irrepealable taxes levied for collection in the years 2025 through 2030 which will be sufficient to meet the principal and interest payments on the Notes when due will be specified (or monies to pay such debt service will otherwise be appropriated).
-The Award Resolution establishes separate and distinct from all other funds of the District a debt service fund with respect to payment of principal of and interest on the Notes.
+By way of a resolution adopted on June 24, 2025 (the "Parameters Resolution"), the Board delegated authority to its Chief Financial Officer or Vice President, Administration and Operations (each, an "Authorized Officer") to accept the winning bid proposal for the purchase of the Notes by executing a Certificate Approving the Preliminary Official Statement and Details of the General Obligation Promissory Notes (the "Award Certificate"), provided that said bid proposal met the parameters set forth in the Parameters Resolution.
+The Board pledged the full faith, credit and resources of the District to the payment of the principal of and interest on the Notes pursuant to the Parameters Resolution.
+Pursuant to the Parameters Resolution, a direct annual irrepealable tax was levied for collection in the years 2025 through 2030 which will be sufficient to meet the principal and interest payments on the Notes when due (or monies to pay such debt service shall otherwise be appropriated).
+The Parameters Resolution establishes separate and distinct from all other funds of the District a separate debt service fund with respect to payment of principal and interest on the Notes.